ChenpoHU/ASPSolvers/README.md

 # ASPSolvers
-ASP Solvers for solving japanese games
+ASP Solvers for solving japanese games.
 These 3 game solvers are to solve the excercise tasks given by University Potsdam by Prof. Dr. Schaub in the Institut für Informatik.
 # For further knowledges please check:
 1) https://www.youtube.com/channel/UCnvoHDf9RqBJxKPSGdToLzA/videos